 Refers to the protected characteristic of race.
 It refers to a group of people defined by their colour, nationality (including citizenship), ethnic or national origins.

-rated as equivalent

-An equal pay concept - see equal work
+rated as equivalent An equal pay concept - see equal work

-reasonable adjustment

-See the duty to make reasonable adjustments.
+reasonable See the duty to make reasonable adjustments.

-regulations

-Secondary legislation made under an Act of Parliament (or European legislation) setting out subsidiary matters which assist in the Act's implementation.
+regulations Secondary legislation made under an Act of Parliament (or assist in the Act's implementation.